Francine Anthony has more than 20 years of marketing, services and R&D experience in the computing industry.

 Co-President, Parent Association.
 Parent of students in the classes of 2021 and 2025.

-Margaret Riley is a Senior Manager at the Federal Reserve Bank of San Francisco's Financial Institution Supervision and Credit division.
+Margaret Riley is a Director at the National Cash Product Office, Federal Reserve Bank of San Francisco.
 She holds degrees from Fordham University, Columbia University, and Pacific Coast Banking School.
-Margaret is a parent of St. Paul's students in the classes of '20 and '22.
+Margaret is a parent of St. Paul's students in the Classes of 2020 and 2022.

 Lisa Strait, Vestry Representative, St. Paul's Episcopal Church